 I do not recommend the crate option.
 This is another way of ‘locking up’ your dog.
 Although it may be effective I believe it to be cruel and think you can achieve the same results with a more loving approach.
 Remember your dog is a sentient being with feelings and should be treated with the respect they deserve.

-Don’t punish or scold them – The Shih Tzu does not respond positively to punishment.
-You should not yell at him or hit him in any way.
+Don’t punish or scold them – Your Shih Tzu will not respond positively to punishment.
+You should not yell at them or hit them in any way.
 They are not intentionally relieving themselves in the wrong place and you need to be understanding and patient.

 Be patient and committed – it may take some time but you will get there eventually!

 So that’s how you should potty train your Shih Tzu.
 Quite easy, right?